ablaamim/Piscine-42/Shell/shell00/ex04/README.md

 other methods to ensure we display the results in the desired manner.
 This is given because most UNIXes do not have a concept of file creation time, so we can't make `ls` print it because the information is not recorded.

-For those looking for more go to my [sources](https://unix.stackexchange.com/questions/91197/how-to-find-creation-date-of-file) here.

 ---